together-science/nerdamer-prime/README.md

 Nerdamer-prime
 ==============

-This is a continuation of the Martin Donk's (jiggzson) Nerdamer project.
+This is a continuation of Martin Donk's (jiggzson) Nerdamer project.
 We forked this a while ago, but are up to speed with everything
 Martin did before he archived the original repo.
 The license is unchanged, everything is free under MIT terms.

 Our intentions: